An analysis of linear regression and neural networks approximation for the pricing of swing options: Swing contract

 \section{Swing contract}

-In the first section, we establish the theoretical foundation for swing contracts and their pricing using the \q{Backward Dynamic Programming Principle}.
-Additionally, we prove some theoretical properties concerning the set of optimal controls that is involved in the latter principle.
+In this first section, we establish the theoretical foundation for swing contracts and their pricing using the \emph{Backward Dynamic Programming Principle (BDPP)}.
+These background being recalled, we will prove important theoretical properties concerning the set of optimal controls involved in the latter principle.